scipr-lab/libiop/README.md

 	$ ./test_aurora_protocol
 ```

+To run all tests at once, run `make check`.

 ## Profiling

 The folder [`libiop/profiling`](libiop/profiling) contains tooling to produce protocol execution traces with timing and argument size information.
 These traces are all for a single threaded environment.